 Featured in PNW Golfer

-In the August 2017 issue of Pacific Northwest Golfer magazine, the par-3 14th hole at Coeur d’Alene Resort Golf Course in Coeur d’Alene, Idaho is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.
+In the November 2017 issue of Pacific Northwest Golfer magazine, the par-3 eighth hole at Sandpines Golf Links in Florence, Ore. is recognized as one of the “Great Holes of the Northwest,” one of just four holes selected each year by the Northwest’s largest and longest-running golf publication.

-With a direct-mailed circulation of 123,000 households, Pacific Northwest Golfer magazine has been the voice of golf in the Northwest for over 20 years, and is consistently voted by its readers as the region’s most trusted source of golf information.
-It is the only Northwest golf publication with a verifiable demographic of its readership, and is the model by which other regional golf publications have used.
+With a direct-mailed circulation of 123,000 households, Pacific Northwest Golfer magazine has been the voice of golf in the Northwest for over 20 years.
+It is the only Northwest golf publication with a verifiable demographic of its readership.
+Pacific Northwest Golfer is all about golf, and dedicated to golfers, and is the model by which other regional golf publications have used.
 It is the official magazine of the British Columbia, Idaho, Oregon, Washington State and Pacific Northwest golf associations, as well as the Pacific Northwest Section PGA.
-Published by the Pacific Northwest Golf Association, a 501c3 charitable international amateur golf association, Pacific Northwest Golfer is a member benefit delivered to member clubs in British Columbia and to those who utilize the USGA GHIN Handicap System through member clubs, whether public or private.
-Visit pacificnorthwestgolfer.com for more information.
+Published by the Pacific Northwest Golf Association, a 501c3 charitable international amateur golf association, Pacific Northwest Golfer is a member benefit delivered to member clubs in British Columbia and to those who utilize the USGA GHIN Handicap System through member clubs, either public or private.